RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 8. Convert BSE points into TIN layer(in ArcMap).

-9. Convert TIN to raster layer.
+9. Convert TIN to raster layer (in ArcMap).

+10. TBD - Compair WY22 layer to ESA Dec 2016 layer.
+Raster or TIN differencing (in ArcMap? or R?).